 – Halloween Bingo Boards Click HERE to Download

-– Board Markers – I let my kids use candy pieces a couple times
+– Board Markers – I let my kids use candy pieces a couple times and they were in heaven!

 – Laminator and laminating pouches – optional